michael-lazar/rtv/README.rst

 :``Arrow Keys`` or ``hjkl``: RTV supports both the arrow keys and vim bindings for navigation.
 Move up and down to scroll through items on the page.
 :``r`` or ``F5``: Refresh the current page.
 :``q``: Quit the program.
+:``o``: Open the url of the selected item in the default web browser.

 **Subreddit Mode**